Meet Our Faculty

 Emily Schulten Weekley is the author of Rest in Black Haw.
 Her work appears in Prairie Schooner, Colorado Review, The Missouri Review, Barrow Street, and Tin House, among others.
 Weekley earned her MA from Western Kentucky University and her PhD from Georgia State University.
 She received the 2016 Erskine J. Prize for Poetry and a Tennessee Williams Scholarship from the Sewanee Writers’ Conference.

-At CFK, Dr. Weekly teaches Introduction to Creative Writing, Beginning Poetry Writing, Beginning Fiction Writing, English Composition I and II, and Advanced Communications in Business.
+At CFK, Dr. Weekley teaches Introduction to Creative Writing, Beginning Poetry Writing, Beginning Fiction Writing, English Composition I and II, and Advanced Communications in Business.
 She is also the advisor for the CFK Creative Writing Club and organizer of the CFK Poetics Visiting Poets Series.

 Teaching Philosophy: